+- provider.bcbs.com; and - select the Blue Cross and Blue Shield Association's BlueCard Traditional Network.

-- provider.bcbs.com; and - use your three-digit prefix, located on your ID card, to find a Participating Provider using the Blue Cross and Blue Shield Association's National Doctor and Hospital Finder.
+You may use your three-letter prefix, located on your ID card, to find a Network Provider using the Find-a-Doctor tool.

-You may also call Blue Cross's customer service at the number on the back of your ID card.
+You may also call customer service at the number on the back of your ID card.
 Blue Cross will send you a paper Provider directory without charge.
 Both electronic and paper directories give you information on Provider qualifications, such as training and board certification.
 You may change Providers whenever you wish.
 Follow the guidelines in this section when changing Providers.